PWM RGB LED

-This is a sample app which drives an RGB LED using PWM.
+This is a sample app which drives an RGB LED using the PWM API.

 There are three single-color component LEDs in an RGB LED.
-Each component LED is driven by a PWM port where the pulse width is changed from zero to a fusion flicker threshold (the minimum flicker rate where the LED is perceived as being steady), causing each component LED to step from dark to max brightness.
+Each component LED is driven by a PWM port where the pulse width is changed from zero to the period indicated in Devicetree.
+Such period should be fast enough to be above the flicker fusion threshold (the minimum flicker rate where the LED is perceived as being steady).
+The sample causes each LED component to step from dark to max brightness.
 Three for loops (one for each component LED) generate a gradual range of color changes from the RGB LED, and the sample repeats forever.

 The board must have red, green, and blue LEDs connected via PWM output channels.